plewis/plewis.github.io/phylogenetics/hw-condvar.md

 The first argument,`same_list`, is a list of 4 numbers representing the number of edges (of the 5 total) in which the **state is the same** at both ends.
 There are 4 such values because there are 4 possible ancestral state combinations (00, 01, 10, 11) for 2 states (0 and 1).
-For example, in the tree on the left (labeled "use for same1", the ancestral state combination 10 assigns 1 to the left ancestral state and 0 to the right ancestral state.
-This results in 2 edges with the same state at each end.
+For example, in the tree on the left (labeled "Use for same 1", the ancestral state combination 10 assigns 1 to the left ancestral state and 0 to the right ancestral state.
+This assignment results in the rightmost 2 edges (i.e. the edges connected to taxon 3 and taxon 4) having the same state at each end, and thus the array `same1` has a 2 in the 3rd position corresponding to the 10 ancestral state combination.

 The second argument is `v`, which is the **edge length** to be used for all 5 edges.